Esri/arcgis-maps-sdk-flutter-samples/lib/samples/control_annotation_sublayer_visibility/README.md

 ## Offline data

 This sample uses [Gas Device Anno Mobile Map Package](https://arcgisruntime.maps.arcgis.com/home/item.html?id=b87307dcfb26411eb2e92e1627cb615b).
-It is downloaded from ArcGIS Online automatically before the sample runs.
+It is downloaded from ArcGIS Online as part of the sample.

 ## About the data